 (TSS = Total Suspended Solids, FOG = Fat, Oil and Grease and BOD = Biochemical Oxygen Demand which is an indicator of Organic content.
 Missing altogether is COD which is Chemical Oxygen Demand) The CAC presumes that the Oakridge sewer/septic system was designed for typical household effluents and not for chemicals (unknown at this time), wax, grease, oil and other substances used in a car wash.
 Therefore, the CAC is concerned that effluent coming from the car wash could pose a risk to the water system and watershed at Oakridge.
-The CAC would like to see further analysis of the effluent being discharged into the Oakridge septic system and watershed.
-The CAC would like to know who makes the determination if the discharge is consistent with the Oakridge septic system capabilities.
+The CAC would like to have the Town of Lewisboro and its consultant for the Oakridge water and septic system determine whether that system was designed for these kinds of effluents and if the system can adequately remove them without damage to the water and the septic system itself.